verilog-to-routing/vtr-verilog-to-routing/doc/arch/tutorial/xilinx_virtex_6_like.rst

 ---------------------------------

 In order to demonstrate the expressiveness of the architecture description language, we use it to describe a section of a commercial logic block.
-In this example, we describe the Xilinx Virtex-6 FPGA logic slice, shown in :numref:`fig_v6_slice`, as follows:
+In this example, we describe the Xilinx Virtex-6 FPGA logic slice :cite:`xilinx_virtex_6_clb`, shown in :numref:`fig_v6_slice`, as follows:

 .. _fig_v6_slice:

 .. figure:: v6_logic_slice.*

-    Commercial FPGA logic block slice (Virtex-6 :cite:`xilinx_virtex_6_clb`)
+    Commercial FPGA logic block slice (Xilinx Virtex-6)

 .. code-block:: xml